- CHAPTER FIFTEEN – DANGER -

 "So," Kagome's voice broke her thoughts.
 "What's the most surprising thing about them?"

-Sango tore her eyes from the girl, now rising with the mace's handle firmly in her hands, and squinted at the woman's moving mouth, trying to understand.
+Sango tore her eyes from the girl, now rising with the mace's handle firmly in hand, and squinted at the woman's moving mouth, trying to understand.
 "About…?"

 Sango's brows remained furrowed in confusion, and Kohaku saved her, cutting in.